 Tampa, Fla. – Nominations are sought from the public for veterans with post-traumatic stress syndrome (PTSD) who would benefit from owning a companion dog.
-Holzerland Protection Dogs will award puppies Belgian Malinois puppy, a breed frequently used in the military, to two selected veterans at the end of May.
+Holzerland Protection Dogs will award a Belgian Malinois puppy, a breed frequently used in the military, to the selected veteran at the end of May.

 “Our country was founded on our freedom and without our veterans, this would not be possible.
 We have found that donating dogs to veterans has made a massive positive impact on their mental health.
 A dog gives us a level of therapy that is not obtainable through modern medicine,” said Brianna Holzerland, owner of Holzerland Protection Dogs.